seocam/seocam.github.io/01-research.md

 ## Hypothesis

 1. The use of an integration server with plugable middlewares will reduce coupling between parts and integration server increasing Maintainability.
-1. The use of middlewares will impact system's Efficiency in an acceptable level.
+1. The use of middlewares will impact system's Efficiency in an acceptable level (up to 5%).
 1. The use of middlewares will improve the integration server Portability.